rust-rse/rse-benchmark/reed-solomon-erasure/README.md

 Rust implementation of Reed-Solomon erasure coding

-This is a port of [BackBlaze's Java implementation](https://github.com/Backblaze/JavaReedSolomon) and [Klaus Post's Go implementation](https://github.com/klauspost/reedsolomon).
+This is a port of [BackBlaze's Java implementation](https://github.com/Backblaze/JavaReedSolomon), [Klaus Post's Go implementation](https://github.com/klauspost/reedsolomon), and [Nicolas Trangez's Haskell implementation](https://github.com/NicolasT/reedsolomon).

 Version `1.X.X` copies BackBlaze's implementation, and is less performant as there were fewer places where parallelism could be added.

-Version `2.X.X` copies Klaus Post's implementation.
+Version `2.X.X` copies Klaus Post's implementation, and will (hopefully) be using C source files from NicolasT's Haskell implementation.

 See [Notes](#notes) and [License](#license) section for details.